shieldgenerator7/DnD-Stories/RiftwardTavern/Plan/RulesRulings.md

 You gain a bonus to saving throws and ability checks equal to your sated points divided by 5, rounded up.

 The minimum value for a DC is 0.
 If the DC is 0, the creature automatically succeeds without rolling any dice.
+A creature may not intentionally fail a saving throw or ability check with a DC of 0.

 # Conditions